Accessible travel

 As a person with a disability, organizations must provide you with the necessary customer service so you can access their goods, services or facilities.
 Staff must be trained in providing accessible customer service.

-You can have your support person with you at all times.
+You may have your support person with you at all times.
 You can also give feedback through accessible surveys or comment forms.

 Learn more about the accessible customer service standard.

-• your guide dog/service animal must be allowed to ride with you
+Whether travelling by public transit or taxi, your guide dog/service animal must be allowed to ride with you.

 Read more about the accessible transit standard.

-Ontario’s Design of Public Spaces Standards establish a baseline level of accessibility for:
+These requirements work alongside the Design of Public Spaces Standards, which establish a baseline level of accessibility for:

 • new or redeveloped outdoor public eating areas